-The Adult Psychiatry Residency Training Program, led by program director Scott R. Beach, MD, offers residents unsurpassed training opportunities.
+The Adult Psychiatry Residency Training Program, led by Isabel T. Lagomasino, MD, MSHS, offers residents unsurpassed training opportunities.
 Each trainee can select among a vast selection of core rotations to meet individualized needs and interests.

 Though the program encourages elective opportunities in all years of training, there is an unusually broad range of opportunities for the PGY-4 year, when all residents design their own curriculum.
 Rotations include community psychiatry, global psychiatry, law and psychiatry, clinical research, mind-body medicine, medical education, and psychodynamic psychotherapy.

 Comprehensive information about the MGH/McLean Adult Psychiatry Residency Training Program, including the application process, may be found on their website.